-The most damaging thing about being stuck in a fear-based story is that it prevents you from finding a solution.
+Why should you care about being stuck in a fear-based story?
+Because it prevents you from finding a solution.
 For example, if you tell yourself the money story that you will never be able to find another job, then you will likely project a negative attitude which will make it more difficult.
 You may even give up, leaving you feeling helpless.

 Recognizing the facts (I am unemployed and over 60 years old) returns you to your thinking brain, where you are able to think logically, brainstorm ideas, seek resources, and find solutions.

 It allows you to begin to answer the important question: What can I do about it?